metastreet-labs/usdai-loan-router-contracts/docs/DESIGN.md

-# MetaStreet Loan Router Design
+# USDai Loan Router Design

-MetaStreet Loan Router is a permissionless, peer-to-peer lending protocol for NFT collateral with tranching, periodic repayments, and flexible interest rate models.
+USDai Loan Router is a permissionless, peer-to-peer lending protocol for NFT collateral with tranching, periodic repayments, and flexible interest rate models.
 Loan terms are determined offchain, signed on to by lenders, and then executed onchain by the borrower.